UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 where \(\mathcal{H}(P_\theta)\) denotes the entropy of the policy distribution, and the coefficient \(\lambda_{\mathcal{H}}\) controls the level of exploration.
 This entropy term prevents premature convergence to suboptimal solutions.

+Regarding this method, it may be sensitive to non-convexity and scaling issues.
+To address this, we compared different initialization strategies (random, grid search, Latin hypercube sampling, and metaheuristics) and loss functions (MSE, Huber, and Quantile).
+The detailed settings and final results of different initialization strategies and loss functions are provided in the Appendix \ref{appendix: Initialization, Loss Functions}.
+We ultimately adopted Latin hypercube sampling for initialization and MSE as the default loss, using Quantile loss only for the Nguyen dataset.

+In addition, the temperature schedule in Equation \ref{gumble-softmax} balances exploration and exploitation, while the entropy coefficient regulates the degree of stochasticity during optimization.
+Both factors directly affect symbolic discovery and fitting accuracy, making it necessary to analyze their influence on the symbolic solution rate and the $R^2$ score.
+To this end, we compared different temperature schedules (constant, linear decay, and exponential decay) and entropy coefficients (0.005, 0.01, and 0.05).
+The detailed results are provided in the Appendix \ref{appendix: Sensitivity Analysis in SFO method}.
+Based on these analyses, we ultimately adopted the exponential decay temperature schedule with an entropy coefficient of 0.005.

-\subsection{Differentiable Network Optimization}
+\subsubsection{Differentiable Network Optimization}

-For each candidate sequence \(\mathcal{E}\), we generate a corresponding set of mask matrices \(\mathcal{M}\).
-These matrices serve two critical roles in optimizing the UniSymNet.
-First, they enable structural simplification by eliminating unconnected neural nodes, thereby reducing the unified architecture \(\mathcal{A}\) (introduced in Section \ref{sec: Structure-to-Sequence Encoding}) to a lightweight variant \(\mathcal{A}'\).
-Second, the matrices act as dynamic pruning masks that sparsify inter-node connectivity during forward propagation, accelerating convergence and reducing the complexity of derived symbolic expressions.
-As illustrated in Fig. \ref{fig: The process of simplifying UniSymNet's structure.} for the case \(c_0x_0^{c_1}x_1^{c_2}\), this process simplifies the network topology while preserving functional equivalence.
+For each candidate sequence \(\mathcal{E}\), we generate a corresponding UniSymNet structure \({S}\).
+Given UniSymNet structure $S=(\mathcal{A},\mathcal{M})$, two processes follow: \begin{enumerate}[label=(\roman*)]

+\item \textbf{Mandatory:} $\mathcal{M}$ simplifies the network architecture by eliminating unused neural nodes, thereby reducing the unified architecture $\mathcal{A}$ (introduced in Section \ref{sec: Structure-to-Sequence Encoding}) to a lightweight variant $\mathcal{A}'$. \item \textbf{Optional:} After the mandatory process, the original mask matrices \(\mathcal{M}\) are reduced and updated to \(\mathcal{M}'\).
+During subsequent differentiable network training, these masks \(\mathcal{M}'\) can be applied in forward propagation to sparsify inter-node connectivity.
+If applied, they create a sparse architecture; otherwise, the network remains fully connected. \end{enumerate} As illustrated in Fig. \ref{fig: The process of simplifying UniSymNet's structure.} for the case \(c_0x_0^{c_1}x_1^{c_2}\), these two processes simplifies the network topology while preserving functional equivalence.

-With the structure S, the UniSymNet is trained via standard backpropagation with a stabilized loss function combining prediction error and activation regularization:
+Once the mandatory lightweight architecture $\mathcal{A}'$ is obtained, the UniSymNet can be trained with a stabilized loss function combining prediction error and activation regularization: